Inzhenerka/docs.getdbt.tech/website/docs/reference/dbt-jinja-functions/config.md

 The `config.meta_get` function retrieves custom configurations stored under the `meta` dictionary.
 Unlike `config.get()`, this function exclusively checks `config.meta` and won't result in a deprecation warning.

-Use this function when accessing custom configurations that you've defined under `meta` in your model or resource configuration.
+Use this function when accessing custom configurations that you've defined under `meta` in your model or resource configuration - it's equivalent to writing `config.get('meta').get()`.

 Example usage:
 ```sql